bitsofcotton/ddpmopt/README.md

 # Tips around clang compiler
 Some of the lieonn.hh operator \<\< class doesn't works as expected.

-Please use gcc or so to compile and work them.
+Please use gcc or so to compile and work with them.
 This might be clang's bug.

 # Tips after [pq]redg.
-We recommend you ans us to use: normalize, goki_check_cc:cleans, despeckle, equalize chain.
-Either or not we select the speed instead of accuracy, shrinking is important to improve output.
-Doing persistent complement doesn't improve enough.
+We recommend you and us to use: normalize, goki_check_cc:cleans, despeckle, equalize chain.
+Shrinking is important to improve output rather than persistent complement.

 # Usage:
     ./predg(32|64)?(mp)? <in0.ppm> ...